annagabain/Mom-Lifehacks/README.md

 ### GitHub page:

-The current live version of the project is can be seen here: https://annagabain.github.io/Mom-Lifehacks
+The current live version of the project can be seen here: https://annagabain.github.io/Mom-Lifehacks